 To clean your jewelry, scrub it for a brief few minutes in warm water with a mild detergent.
 Gently dry your jewelry using a 100% cotton cloth, being careful not to snag delicate work.
 Commercial jewelry cleaners can damage some stones and other materials such as pearl.
 Always read the label before deciding to use such a product.

 Store silver jewelry in a sealed plastic bag to prevent tarnish.
 Because sterling silver is a alloy of different metals including copper, it will tarnish over time.
+Even fine silver can get dull from body oils and skincare products.

 A word about ammolite: it is a very fragile stone and needs to be handled carefully.
 Do not expose the doublet stones to heat or light.
 Heat can damage the bond between the stone and the cap.
 Do not submerge in liquid.